Martingale

 II

-These three unique types of stochastic process have the following properties. // The martingale properties are preserved under sums of the stochastic processes (thus the collection of martingales with respect to a fixed filtration $F$ forms a vector space) // The sub-martingale and super-martingale properties are preserved under multiplication by a positive constant. // Jensen’s inequality turns martingales into sub-martingales under appropriate conditions.
+These three types of stochastic process have the following properties.
+The martingale properties are preserved under sums of the stochastic processes, and thus the collection of martingales with respect to a fixed filtration $F$ forms a vector space.
+The sub-martingale and super-martingale properties are preserved under multiplication by a positive constant.
+Jensen’s inequality turns martingales into sub-martingales under appropriate conditions: if $X$ is a martingale and $\varphi$ is a convex function with $\varphi(X_t) \in L^1$, then $\varphi(X)$ is a sub-martingale.

 III